aadm/aadm.github.io/_posts/2014-01-13-stolen-bikes.md

 # two stolen bikes

-Last month my two bikes were stolen from my garage.
-Well not _my_ garage but a temporary one; the one we have now as we stay in this rented apartment until our new apartment is being renovated.
-We've been here since last October and probably we'll stay until February.
-Yes, renovation (as intended in my wife's plans) takes a long time.
+Last month two bikes were stolen from a certain garage in San Donato Milanese.
+Those were my mountain bikes; the garage, well that wasn't _mine_[^nota-garage].

+[^nota-garage]: This garage is the one we have now as we stay in this rented apartment until our new apartment is being renovated.
+We’ve been here since last October and probably we’ll stay until February.
+Yes, renovation (as intended in my wife’s plans) takes a long time.

-Anyway, it was dead easy to open the garage for these gentlemen.
+And it was dead easy to open the garage for these gentlemen.
 Not only did they steal my two most precious bikes, leaving the city bikes untouched, but also my tire pump and all of my tools like allen keys and sockets etc. These gentlemen, they were really into bikes and knew their stuff pretty well.
 I hope they won't be so stupid to go ride my bikes in Finale Ligure.

 Anyway, that has left a huge hole in my life.
 Yes, they were only bikes, but bikes for a biker are very personal things; probably because it's so easy to change parts and make them better or different as your ability increases or your interests with regards to terrain or type of riding evolves.
 So they grow with you, and you start to feel an affection for them -- which I have never experienced with my motorbikes.